hhkaos/awesome-arcgis/README.md

 ## Contributions
 Please feel free to contribute to this list.
 The technology change fast and some resources may be out to date.

+Ways to contribute:
-If you find a broken link or some missing information feel free to [open an issue]() to request it.
+* If you find a broken link feel free to [open an issue](issue) to request it.
+* If you find some missing information do the same thing
+* You can help us just adding resources directly editing from your browser ([learn how](https://help.github.com/articles/editing-files-in-your-repository/)).
+* If you are a developer you can also fork this repo a do a pull request.

 If you have any further question about the technology please go to [geonet](..), there are several groups (by technologies, countries, etc) where you will find more